-Recently, I saw a post on Reddit.com where a student asked for help creating a TOEFL Speaking Plan to reach their goal of 26 on the speaking section.
+Recently, I saw a post on Reddit.comwhere a student asked for help creating a TOEFL Speaking Planto reach their goal of 26on the speaking section.
 This is a common challenge, and the good news is—with the right plan, it’s totally achievable.

 Whether you're struggling with accent clarity, organization, or vocabulary, a clear, step-by-step approach can guide your daily practice and build your confidence.
+If you want the full path mapped out, follow the step-by-step 2026 roadmap.

 Step 1: Take a Diagnostic Speaking Practice Test